 What is accessibility?

-Why make IT accessible?
+Why make digital content accessible?

 - It’s the right thing to do